Ron41202/LearnMate-agent/README.md

 LearnMate-agent is an intelligent agent designed to craft personalized course pathways based on a user's:

 • Interests

 • Skill level

 • Content preferences

 It leverages cutting-edge agentic design principles to deliver adaptive, goal-driven learning experiences.

 🛠️ Tech Stack

 LangGraph  Enables dynamic agent workflows and modular graph-based reasoning

 ReAct Architecture  Combines reasoning and acting for interactive decision-making

 Granite-3-3-8b  IBM's powerful instruction-tuned LLM for contextual understanding

 watsonx Agent Lab  Seamless integration for deployment and orchestration of agentic workflows

 📦 Features

 • 🔍 Interest-based filtering: Tailors course suggestions to user passions

 • 📈 Skill-level adaptation: Matches content difficulty to user proficiency

 • 🎯 Goal-driven planning: Generates structured learning paths with clear milestones

 • 🧩 Modular design: Easily extendable for new domains or learning platforms

 📄 Documentation

 For a deeper dive into architecture, use cases, and future roadmap, check out project.pdf.

+## Jupyter Notebook

+An interactive Jupyter notebook is now included in this repository!
+Use it to explore LearnMate-agent’s capabilities, experiment with personalized learning pathways, and try out code examples.
+- Find the notebook in the project directory.
+- It serves as a hands-on guide for getting started and running experiments.